 They might be things that you have been thinking about for a while but just haven’t done yet or things your family would like you to do with them.

 You might be okay with learning new skills for work but be reluctant to translate that into learning for your personal benefit.

 In fact, you might think that with all the learning and study you need to do with work, you simply don’t have the time to do any learning on a personal level.

 If you want to be successful and if you want to sustain that success, you need to keep learning.

-Learning doesn’t mean that you have to complete a university degree or two (though that’s fine of course, if that’s what you want) but it does mean that you have to be an active participate in the learning process.
+Learning doesn’t mean that you have to complete a university degree or two (though that’s fine of course if that’s what you want) but it does mean that you have to be an active participant in the learning process.